The Breakfast Club: Production

+Development

+The title was originally The Lunch Bunch, but a friend of John's from another school had a detention class called "The Breakfast Club", so he decided to go with that.
+Hughes wrote the script around the time when he was writing Sixteen Candles, but he wrote the Sixteen Candles script in mere days and it impressed the studio executives and they chose it to be his directorial debut.

 Casting

 Molly Ringwald and Anthony Michael Hall both starred in Hughes's 1984 film Sixteen Candles.
-Towards the end of filming, Hughes asked them both to be in The Breakfast Club.
-Hall became the first to be cast, agreeing to the role of Brian Johnson; his real life mother and sister playing the same roles in the film.
+Towards the end of filming, Hughes asked them to be in The Breakfast Club.
+Hall became the first to be cast, agreeing to the role of Brian Johnson; his real-life mother and sister played his character's mother and sister in the film.
 Ringwald was originally approached to play the character of Allison Reynolds, but she was "really upset" because she wanted to play Claire Standish (then named "Cathy" in the first draft of the script), which saw the auditions of Robin Wright, Jodie Foster, Diane Lane and Laura Dern.
 She eventually convinced Hughes and the studio to give her the part.
 The role of Allison ultimately went to Ally Sheedy.

-Emilio Estevez was originally cast in the role of John Bender.
-However, when Hughes was unable to find someone to play Andrew Clark, Estevez was recast.
-Nicolas Cage was considered for the role of John Bender, which was the last role to be cast, though the role was narrowed down to John Cusack and Judd Nelson.
+Emilio Estevez was originally cast in the role of John Bender, but when Hughes was unable to find someone to play Andrew Clark, Estevez was recast.
+Nicolas Cage was considered for the role of John Bender, which was the last role to be cast.
+Alan Ruck also auditioned for the role, but the choice was narrowed down to John Cusack and Judd Nelson.
 Hughes originally cast Cusack, but decided to replace him with Nelson before shooting began, because Cusack did not look intimidating enough for the role.
-At one point, Hughes was disappointed in Nelson because he stayed in character and harassed Ringwald off-camera, with the other actors having to convince Hughes to not fire him.

-Rick Moranis was originally cast as the janitor but left due to creative differences and was replaced by John Kapelos.
+At one point, Hughes was disappointed in Nelson because he stayed in character and harassed Ringwald off-camera; the other actors had to convince Hughes to not fire him.
+Rick Moranis was originally cast as the janitor but was released by Ned Tanen, the film’s producer, who felt that Moranis' portrayal as an over-the-top Russian caricature did not suit the serious nature of the film.
+Moranis was replaced by John Kapelos.